mosip/documentation/docs/collab-getting-started-guide.md

-# Collab Environment Setup Guides
+# Setup Guides- Collab Environment

 Hello Partner!
 Looking to collaborate with us?
 Look no further than here!